Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Computational Interpretation

-Assume throughout the subsection that we are given a $\mathrm{CSC}$-theory $\Th$.
+\paragraph{The Syntactic $\CSC$-model.} Assume throughout the subsection that we are given a $\mathrm{CSC}$-theory $\Th$.
 We show how to construct a sound and complete model $S(\Th)$ of $\Th$ by building its categorical data using the syntax provided by $\Th.$